Display users in the domain

 WriteOwner: Change ownership of the object

-WriteDACL: Edit ACE's applied to object
+WriteDACL: Edit ACE applied to object

 AllExtendedRights: Change password, reset password, etc.